36 Street E/Métis Trail: Métis Trail

 The roadway was originally known as 36 Street NE south of 64 Avenue NE and 44 Street NE to the north; it was renamed to Métis Trail in 2006.

 Dwight McLellan Trail

 Dwight McLellan Trail begins at the Calgary city limits at 144 Avenue NE, just north of the Stoney Trail interchange.
 It continues through Wagon Wheel Industrial Park in Rocky View County to Highway 566 before it continues north as Range Road 293.
 It functions as an alternate access from Calgary to CrossIron Mills and Century Downs Racetrack and Casino.
-The roadway is named after the late Dwight McLellan, a Calgary businessman and real estate developer who envisioned the commercial and horse racetrack development, but passed away in 2008 prior to the start of construction.
+The roadway is named after the late Dwight McLellan, a Calgary businessman and real estate developer who envisioned the commercial and horse racetrack development, but died in 2008 prior to the start of construction.